-Bedford Breast Center’s gynecomastia specialist can effectively treat this condition with a gynecomastia surgery, also known as a male breast reduction.
+Bedford Breast Center’s gynecomastia specialists can effectively treat this condition with a gynecomastia surgery, also known as a male breast reduction.
 For gynecomastia that is benign, and will not resolve, the treatment is straightforward.
 Our gynecomastia specialist first makes an incision in an area where it will not show (on the border of the areola, or under the armpit).
 VASER (an ultrasound wave device) is used to loosen the breast tissue so that it can be removed.
 Then, liposuction is used to directly remove the tissue.
 The dense tissue under the nipple sometimes cannot be removed except by direct excision, which then is removed through the areola incision if necessary so no additional scars are made.
 The result is a smooth, slim, muscle revealing chest.
 This procedure uses all dissolvable stitches that cannot be seen, and usually you can go back to work within days, depending on how much tissue was removed.
 During your gynecomastia surgery, we are focused on treating excess fat, excess breast tissue, and excess skin in the breast area.
 Here are a few examples of how your gynecomastia surgical procedure might go depending on your gynecomastia grading.

 Excess Breast Fat

 Excess Fat, Breast Tissue and Skin

 Am I A Candidate For Gynecomastia Surgery?